-Enable Rock Race/Crawler Mode
+Enable Rock Race/Crawler Mode (Coming soon for Cobra series)

 This mode allows the user to switch between two different modes on the fly: "Race Mode" and "Crawler Mode".
-"Race Mode" is optimized for either Racing/Bashing and "Crawler Mode" is optimized for crawling.
+"Race Mode" is optimized for either Racing/Bashing or "Crawler Mode" is optimized for crawling.
 Please visit www.castlecreations.com/crawlermode for more detailed setup information.